RoboCop 2

 I want the designers of these two games to take an actual trip to a factory.
 I really do, just once.
 I just want them to see what real buildings look like, because going by these two games, they just don’t know.
 Also, watch Robocop 2 for me.
 At any time during the film, do you ever see floating Mario-esque platforms suspended by rocket engines, springy platforms that shoot people into the air, or “wacky blocks” that reverse Robo’s controls?
 No?
 So what version did these people watch?
 The LSD cut?

-The graphics in this game are from the bright pastel section of the NES palette, a section where no developer should ever go.
+Graphics are from the bright pastel section of the NES palette, a section where no developer should ever go.
 They are drawn reasonably well, but colored terribly and poorly sized.
 A fire hydrant is almost as large as Robocop, and it doesn’t get better from there.
 The game has you hopping through identical crazy levels, picking up bottles of “Nuke” (the drug this game’s development seems to have been powered by) and arresting certain villains.
 These special fellows look different from the others and the game beeps to indicate when they’re nearby.
 Running into them sends them off to jail, and all other baddies are dealt with through judicious use of your automatic pistol.
 As with the first game, you are timed to complete the levels and still take damage from pistols and kicks, despite being Robocop.
-You would think Robo would have a longer battery life, and maybe some armor…considering he’s made out of frickin’ steel!
+You would think Robo would have a longer battery life, and maybe some armor… considering he’s made out of frickin’ Detroit steel!

 The ultimate goal of the game is to beat the sissy ass of Cain, leader of the Nuke cult, then beat his sissy ass again when he’s placed in the body of Robocop 2.
 Robo 2 is, of course, much larger and nastier than you, and the fight between the two of you is what you are meant to look forward to through the entire game.
 So it would make sense that Robo 2, as the villain and all, would need to be fierce and scary-looking, right?
 Well the master designers are at it again: Robocop 2 lays down a barrage of bullets and deadly PINK rockets.
 Pink.
-How can you take this thing seriously when it’s launching this nonsense at you?
-I’m not frightened by the fact that he’s twice as large and shooting rockets the size of Jeeps.
-I’m not even a little concerned, because at any second I expect Robocop and Robocop 2 to stop fighting, sit down together, and drink some Arbor Mist and watch Cher.
+That are also the size of Jeeps.

 It’s interesting to note that two complaints from the first Robocop game seem to have been addressed here.
 Robo now always has his gun, and has the ability to jump.
 This jumping ability now allows for jumping puzzles and challenges throughout the levels, which may or may not be a good thing for you.
 Unfortunately, the game has continued Darkman’s tradition of having the character slide everywhere before stopping.
 Your jumping distance is also determined by your forward motion, so you must get a running start to leap any real distance.
 When you are sliding around on a tiny box, trying to get enough space to run and leap to the next box (where you must then quickly reverse to keep from sliding right off), it’s quite easy to get just… a little… PISSED OFF.